dasch-swiss/dsp-js-lib/README.md

 DSP-JS is compatible with a specified release of DSP-API.
 To update the target release of DSP-API, the following steps have to be carried out:

+1. Update DSP-API version in `vars.mk`, e.g., change `v13.0.0-rc.16` to `v13.0.0-rc.17`.
 1. Delete local test data with `make delete-test-data`
-1. Generate test data using the target DSP-API release, see <https://docs.knora.org> -> Internals -> Development -> Generating Client Test Data.
+1. Generate test data using the target DSP-API release,
+   - Variant 1: See <https://docs.knora.org> -> Internals -> Development -> Generating Client Test Data
-1. Copy generated test data from Knora-Api repository to DSP-JS-Lib repo.
+   and copy generated test data from Knora-Api repository to DSP-JS-Lib repo:
    Run from project root: `cp /Folder/To/Knora-Api/client-test-data.zip ./`
+   - Variant 2: Download test-data from DSP-API release with `make get-test-data-from-release`
-1. Unpack generated test data and integrate it using make command `make prepare-test-data`
+1. Unpack generated test data and integrate it with `make prepare-test-data`
 1. Run the unit tests with `npm test` from the project root.
 1. Check for differences in the generated test data with respect to the previous release of DSP-API.
    If there are changes in the test data that have **no breaking effect**, integrate them (add them to the git repo).